Mobile network ecosystem

 The growth of mobile subscription is attributed to access to cheap smartphones, which has made it easier for many Nigerians to own a device.
 However, the rural population has lower rates of access and use of mobile phones compared to the urban one.
 Consequently, it is estimated that about 40 million Nigerians do not have access to telecommunication services and this has an adverse impact on the uptake of mobile phones in the country.
 This has resulted in a widening digital divide between rural and urban regions of Nigeria, according to an Economic Intelligence report, commissioned by Accenture.
 Attempts at the expansion of telecommunication services to rural areas have been unsuccessful because of a drop in investments in rural telephony.

 While the Nigerian Government is keen to deepen broadband penetration to 30 percent by 2018 which is dependent on mobile networks, ‘regulatory and physical challenges’ are considered impediments to the spread of telecom infrastructure in Nigeria.
 While Internet speed is high in commercial centres across the country, it is sporadic in rural areas and in some cases, non-existent.
-This was acknowledged in the 2017 Open Signal Survey of Internet Speed that ranked Nigeria’s Internet as slow on the basis of ‘lack of last-mile infrastructure.’
+For instance, GSMA’s Speedtest Global Index ranking of mobile and fixed broadband speeds of countries around the world for April 2020 ranks Nigeria at 108 for mobile internet speed and 150 for broadband.
+The 2017 Open Signal Survey of Internet Speed pointed out that Nigeria’s internet is slow because of ‘lack of last-mile infrastructure.’
 When measured against the number of Nigerians living in rural areas, estimated at more than 40 million, this has an impact on the uptake of mobile phones across the country.

 However, multi-SIMing has become prevalent, with individuals owning multiple SIMs to access telecom networks at different locations across the country.
 Some Nigerians have different SIMs for different occasions.
 There are telecom networks that some Nigerians use when travelling to their villages (depending on the part of the country it is located), there are some for better network services in city centres and others for cheap data and tariff plans.
 9Mobile is considered to have the most affordable data plan, Airtel is reputed for its quality customer service, MTN for its wide network coverage and Glo for affordable tariff plans.
 The Nigerian Communication Commission (NCC) has introduced Mobile Number Portability to enable mobile subscribers to switch to another operator while retaining their original phone number.
 While this initiative was lauded for holding a lot of promise for the quality of the service and its costs, it has been beset by challenges.
 These include certain requirements that a subscriber can only initiate porting at an operators’ shop; a two-day period of processing for porting and inter-operator rivalry over processing porting of high-value subscribers.